Aurified-266/Mesa_Turnip-CI-Linux-Deb/README.md

 ### TLDR;

 This is a bash script to build *Vulkan Only* Turnip Drivers for android as a magisk module and adpkg.
 Made specifically for compatibilty with Linux-Debian architecture.
 Linux-Deb users may have encountered a host of problems when attempting to compile the bash script originally given by ilhan-athn7 and later forked by k11mch1; this new bash script fixes issues caused by lack of *implicit* and *explicit* dependencies, lack of explicit work environment definition, and amends missing non-linux "*native*" host-lib-functions.

+When switching drivers - if experiencing crashes - clear driver shader cache(s)

 ### Notes;